 Gorgonians are a rare sight in Polynesia, so when I discovered there a dive site with beautiful (but small) yellow gorgonians covering a deep wall, I knew I had to check it out.
 While shooting these beauties, I got the surprise to come face to face with a huge moray eel!

-This is a deep dive at 40 m so it will only be organised for a group of advanced divers.
+This is a deep dive at 40 m so it will only be organised for advanced divers.
 I strongly advise you to contact the dive centre in advance if you want to go there.

 Dive parameters: max depth 40 m, total dive time 58 minutes, water temperature 27°C